However, developments in automation have led to a much more efficient workflow, providing high-throughput sample preparation and staining.

 Washing of the sample after incubation can happen but is not necessarily required, as it may dilute the primary antibodies.
 Some common types of buffer include conventional serum, protein solutions like sera and bovine serum albumin (BSA), and pre-formulated commercial buffers that contain highly purified single proteins or proprietary protein-free compounds.

 Once the tissue sample has been correctly prepared, staining can occur.
-This can be accomplished using two different methods: an indirect assay or direct labeling.
-An indirect assay, also referred to as indirect labeling, requires two main steps.
-The staining process is as follows:
+This can be accomplished using two different methods, an indirect assay or direct labeling.
+An indirect assay, also referred to as indirect labeling, requires two main steps:

 This method is considered more sensitive due to its use of secondary antibodies, but requires more time, and the washing steps involved may affect the amplification of the staining.
 Direct labeling is quicker than indirect labeling, as it only requires one antibody for staining.
 This method involves the target antigen reacting directly with the labeled primary antibody, removing the need for multiple incubation and washing steps.